 The scholarship is a grant to cover additional costs in during your exchange.
 The sum is EUR 375/month for studies in Denmark, Finland, France, Ireland, Italy, Lichtenstein, Norway, Great Britain and Austria.
 For all other European countries it is EUR 315/month.
 The scholarship is paid before the exchange takes place.

 Studying abroad does not necessarily mean you have to travel far away.
 There are great opportunities to travel as an exchange student within the Nordic region and the Baltic States as part of what is known as Nordplus .
-You can choose to be away for a period lasting from one week to twelve months, and you can study in Norway, Finland, Denmark, Iceland, Latvia, Lithuania or Estonia.
+You can choose to be away for a period lasting from one week to three months, and you can study in Norway, Finland, Denmark, Iceland, Latvia, Lithuania or Estonia.

 If you are allocated an exchange placement on the Nordplus programme, a scholarship is always included.
 This means you need not apply separately for a scholarship.
 In order to qualify for a Nordplus scholarship, you must be studying full-time and living in your country of study.